 Carson City family relieved guardsmen’s deployment ends

-Retired Nevada guardsman Jim Groth waited anxiously Sunday morning for both his son and son-in-law to descend the escalator to the ground floor of the Reno-Tahoe International Airport near the gaming area.
+Retired Nevada guardsman Jim Groth waited eagerly for his son and son-in-law to descend the escalator to the ground floor of Reno-Tahoe International Airport.

-Likewise, Groth’s daughter, Alyssa Harrison, said the homecoming would be a day to remember for her and her husband, both high school sweethearts at Carson High School.
-For the Groth family of Carson City, the military reunion was one of relief as the first of two groups of Nevada Army National Guardsmen returned to the Silver State after being deployed to Afghanistan for 10 months.
-The company arrived in Texas on Feb.
-9 after serving most of its mission performing medical evacuations in Regional Command West, a military district that borders Iran.
+Groth’s daughter, Alyssa Harrison, said the homecoming would be a day to remember for her and her husband, high school sweethearts at Carson High School.
+For the Groth family, of Carson City, Sunday’s military reunion was one of relief as the first of two groups of Nevada Army National Guardsmen returned to the Silver State after being deployed to Afghanistan for 10 months.
+The company arrived Feb.
+9 in Texas after serving most of its mission performing medical evacuations in Regional Command West, a military district that borders Iran.

 Jim Groth’s son, Josh, who grew up in Carson City but now lives in Reno, served his first deployment overseas with C Company, 1/168th General Support Battalion based at Stead’s Army Aviation Support Facility.
 While Chief Warrant Officer 2 Josh Groth couldn’t wait to see his friends and parents, his first remark was directed toward the huge crowd waiting for the soldiers, many holding handmade signs or waving U.S. flags.

 “It’s amazing how many people are here,” said Josh Groth, a helicopter pilot, before hugging a friend.

 Harrison said the 10 months went by fairly quickly.

 “It was not as long as I expected,” he said.
 “We’ve been busy with vacations and other things, but today is the best day of my life … better than our wedding day and the children’s births.”